-Quickly Scale the Right Solution
+1. Quickly Scale the Right Solution

 Usually, you hear about the issue after there’s a problem that results in waste.
 And fixing it takes more time and resources than necessary.
 Maintaining a reactionary stance in your business puts you at a disadvantage.

-But to do that, you need real-time insight into your business processes so you can find bottlenecks and implement solutions.
-And you need to track KPIs and ROI to ensure new measures are effective.
+But to do that, you need real-time insight into your business processes.
+This helps you find bottlenecks and implement solutions.
+You also need to track KPIs and ROI to ensure new measures are effective.

 If your organization is going to improve daily, you need a one-stop-shop that connects all your systems.
 And you need all your information in one place so you can better track inventory, team performance, supplier status, corrective actions, and countless other critical processes.

-Maximize Resource Utilization
+2. Maximize Resource Utilization

 Most companies still use inefficient and outdated methods for the most basic tasks.
 A machine breakdown and part replacement, for example, can require phone calls, emails, Microsoft Access, spreadsheets.

 But the inefficiencies don’t stop there.
-The difficulty in tracking these methods effects future improvement attempts.
+The difficulty in tracking these methods affects future improvement attempts.
 Information silos prevent departments from sharing information company-wide that could reduce your future rework costs.
 That’s more waste.
 Waste that costs the company time and money.

 Your organization needs to be able to identify an issue, resolve it, and apply the results to other scenarios where the same problem occurs.
 Without barriers.
 Without errors.
 And in real-time.

-When you have that kind of strategic ecosystem in place, your team members can focus on strategic improvements instead of reactive measures every time an issue or waste pops up.
-That is the core of continuous process improvement.
+When you have that kind of continuous process evaluation in place, your team members can focus on strategic improvements instead of reactive measures every time an issue or waste pops up.

-Enhance Visibility and Accountability
+3. Enhance Visibility and Accountability

 Transparency is a key component of process improvement.
-Effective communication between team members can create a positive and pro-active work environment while benefitting the company as a whole.
+Effective communication between team members can create a positive and proactive work environment while benefitting the company as a whole.

-Improve Customer Experience
+4. Improve Customer Experience

-Adapt or die
+5. Adapt or Die

 The key to maximizing resource utilization is through automating key processes.
 By centralizing data and aggregating insights via dashboards, you can reduce waste and save time that would otherwise be spent transcribing information from paper, pencil, and spreadsheets.